 Diptyque Do Son EDT (Fabrice Pellegrin)

-Inspired by Diptyque co-founder Yves Coueslant’s memories of his childhood in Do Son, Vietnam (then Indochina), this 2005 release from the Paris-based niche brand captures the idea of the special smell of tuberoses wafting on the sea breeze in a beautifully evocative style.
+Inspired by Diptyque co-founder Yves Coueslant’s memories of his childhood in Do Son, Vietnam (then Indochina), this 2005 release from the Paris-based niche brand and the perfumer Fabrice Pellegrin captures the idea of the special smell of tuberoses wafting on the sea breeze in a beautifully evocative style.